 4.5 All Professional Services are provided on a fee for service basis at prevailing rates.
 Time and materials Invoices are issued weekly in arrears.
-Fixed Price invoice are issued upon completion of the relevant milestone.
+Fixed Price invoices are issued upon completion of the relevant milestone.

 4.6 Support Fees are payable in advance.